ash-entwisle/ash-entwisle/README.md

 # Hello, World!

-I'm Ash!<sub>*(she/they)*</sub> A very *✨🏳️‍⚧️ queer 🏳️‍⚧️✨* 2nd year Comp-Sci student (currently on placement) who loves rust, linux, mechanical keyboards and blue ikea sharks *:3*.
+I'm Ash!<sub>*(she/they)*</sub> A very *✨🏳️‍⚧️ queer 🏳️‍⚧️✨* 2nd year Comp-Sci student Working in [HIVE](https://www.hull.ac.uk/faculties/subjects/features/computer-science-facilities)
-I'm currently learning rust and c# and tinkering with astro to create simple websites.
+building robots.
+I love rust, linux, mechanical keyboards and blue ikea sharks *:3*.

 I like working on all projects, big and small.
 From stuff that runs on small microcontrollers to large scale web applications in the cloud.